jeremyc159/AutoBashLLM/README.md

 cd AutoBashLLM
 chmod +x llm-agent.sh

-# export your key once per shell
+# print your openAi API key into openai.key
-export OPENAI_API_KEY="sk‑…"
+nano openai.key

 # run a sample task
-./llm-agent.sh "Create a Python venv, install pandas, print its version"
+./llm-agent.sh "Investigate if any suspicious software is spying on my system"